Solar sail: Solar Cruiser

 In August 2019, NASA awarded the Solar Cruiser team $400,000 for nine-month mission concept studies.
 The spacecraft would have a 1672 sqm solar sail and would orbit the Sun in a polar orbit, while the coronagraph instrument would enable simultaneous measurements of the Sun's magnetic field structure and velocity of coronal mass ejections.
 If selected for further development, it would have launched in 2025.
 However, Solar Cruiser was not approved to advance to phase C of its development cycle and was subsequently discontinued.

 Projects still in development or unknown status

 Gossamer deorbit sail

 As of December 2013, the European Space Agency (ESA) has a proposed deorbit sail, named "Gossamer", that would be intended to be used to accelerate the deorbiting of small (less than 700 kg) artificial satellites from low Earth orbits.
 The launch mass is 2 kg with a launch volume of only 15×15×25 cm.
 Once deployed, the sail would expand to 5 × 5 m and would use a combination of solar pressure on the sail and increased atmospheric drag to accelerate satellite reentry.

 Breakthrough Starshot

-The well-funded Breakthrough Starshot project announced on April 12, 2016, aims to develop a fleet of 1000 light sail nanocraft carrying miniature cameras, propelled by ground-based lasers and send them to Alpha Centauri at 20% the speed of light.
-The trip would take 20 years.
+The well-funded Breakthrough Starshot project, announced in 2016, aimed to build 1000 light-sail nanocraft carrying miniature cameras, and propel them by ground-based lasers to Alpha Centauri at 20% the speed of light, a 20-year trip.
+In 2025, it was reported that there were no plans to continue the project.